OFFICIAL PAYMENT PARTNER OF UEFA EURO 2024™

 Multi-currency account

-Airwallex allows businesses to set up a multi-currency account with bank details for 20 currencies, including USD, GBP, EUR, AUD, CNY, HKD and CAD.
+Airwallex allows businesses to set up local currency accounts with bank details for 20+ currencies, including USD, GBP, EUR, AUD, CNY, HKD and CAD [3].

 You can receive payments from customers worldwide in their preferred currency and use those funds to pay suppliers or business partners, avoiding unnecessary conversion fees.
 Or, hold funds in foreign currencies and convert them when exchange rates are favourable.